Quasi-Monte Carlo methods in finance: Monte Carlo and quasi-Monte Carlo methods

 where the evaluation points $x_i$ are randomly chosen.
 It is well known that the expected error of Monte Carlo is of order $n^{-1/2}$.
 Thus, the cost of the algorithm that has error $\epsilon$ is of order $\epsilon^{-2}$ breaking the curse of dimensionality.

 Of course in computational practice pseudo-random points are used.
 Figure 1 shows the distribution of 500 pseudo-random points on the unit square.

 Note there are regions where there are no points and other regions where there are clusters of points.
 It would be desirable to sample the integrand at uniformly distributed points.
 A rectangular grid would be uniform but even if there were only 2 grid points in each Cartesian direction there would be $2^d$ points.
 So the desideratum should be as few points as possible chosen as uniform as possible.

 It turns out there is a well-developed part of number theory which deals exactly with this desideratum.
 Discrepancy is a measure of deviation from uniformity so what one wants are low discrepancy sequences (LDS).
+An example of distribution with 500 LDS points is given in Figure 2.

-Numerous LDS have been created named after their inventors, e.g.
+Numerous LDS have been created named after their inventors, for example: